British Rail Class 92: Operations

 During 2000, Eurostar (UK) offered their seven members of the class (92020, 92021, 92032, 92040, and 92044–92046) for sale, as they were surplus to requirements following the cancellation of Nightstar services.
 However, no buyer could be found so they were decommissioned and stored at Crewe International electric depot.
 Five of these locomotives have now been purchased by Eurotunnel to be used by their Europorte 2 rail freight undertaking for short haul rail traffic in France.
 In July 2011, Europorte 2/Eurotunnel purchased the five remaining locomotives that had belonged to SNCF, bringing Eurotunnel's total up to 16 Class 92s.

-In 2009, an upgrade project was undertaken to allow the class to operate on High Speed 1; chiefly by installing TVM signalling.
+In 2009, an upgrade project was undertaken to allow the class to operate on High Speed 1; chiefly by modifying the installed TVM signalling.
 The project received funding from the European Commission and it was anticipated services would begin in early 2010.
 On 25 March 2011, a Class 92 locomotive ran from Dollands Moor to Singlewell using the TVM-430 signalling system for the first time.
 A loaded container train ran for the first time on 27 May 2011 and further trials with loaded wagons were planned until the end of June 2011.
 In July 2011, a trial run of wagons carrying curtain-walled swap bodies built to a larger European loading gauge was run from Dollands Moor to east London.
 From 11 November 2011, a weekly service using European-size swap bodies has run between Barking, London, and Poland using High Speed 1.

 In April 2015, GB Railfreight commenced a contract to haul the Caledonian Sleeper.
 Class 92s haul it from London Euston to Edinburgh Waverley/Glasgow Central.
 On 31 March 2015, the first Serco Caledonian Sleeper hauled by 92018 left London Euston for Scotland.